Tyno945/react-demo-tutorial/README.md

 ## State

 You can think of state as any data that should be saved and modified without necessarily being added to a database - for example, adding and removing items from a shopping cart before confirming your purchase.

+> commit-id c4effea

+`git reset --hard c4effea`

+## Submitting Form Data

+Our goal for this form will be to update the state of `Form` every time a field is changed in the form, and when we submit, all that data will pass to the `App` state, which will then update the `Table`.